Skip to main content

 Timber is one of the most beautiful and versatile materials for outdoor construction.
 From decks and pergolas to fences, cladding, garden structures, and outdoor furniture, wood brings warmth and natural character that few materials can match.

 The good news is that outdoor timber can last for decades — even generations — when it is properly protected, detailed, and maintained.
+It's rarely one big thing that makes the difference, but a combination of small, sensible choices.
+Often the simple act of leaving a gap for air to move through does more heavy lifting than the fanciest sealant on the shelf.
 This guide explains exactly how to do that.

 1 Why Outdoor Timber Fails